Nina Dobrev: Career

-Activism and charity
+Activism and charity work

 Dobrev supports multiple charitable causes, including Puma's 2011 non-profit Project Pink, which supports numerous breast cancer charities, and Hunger Bites, an organization that is dedicated to reducing hunger in 27 districts across Pennsylvania.
 She is also recognized for her long-term involvement with the WE movement, a Canadian-based charity that empowers youth as agents of change.
 She took part in a Me to We volunteer trip to Kenya to help build a school.
 She hosted the We Day event in Toronto in 2011 and made an appearance on stage at WE Day California 2019.
 Other social and charity issues with which she has been involved include the Elton John AIDS Foundation.

 Personal life

 Dobrev is a dual citizen of Bulgaria and Canada.
-She speaks fluent English and Bulgarian, and is conversant in French.
-While filming The Vampire Diaries, she lived in Atlanta but moved to Los Angeles after leaving the series in 2015.
+She speaks fluent English and Bulgarian, and she is conversant in French.
+Her mother tongue is Bulgarian.
+While filming The Vampire Diaries, she lived in Atlanta; however, she moved to Los Angeles after leaving the series in 2015.

+Dobrev has invested in various beverage companies and co-owns a wine brand with dancer Julianne Hough called Fresh Vine Wine.

+From 2010 to 2013, Dobrev was in a relationship with American actor and The Vampire Diaries co-star Ian Somerhalder.
+She later dated retired American professional snowboarder, skateboarder and Olympic gold medalist Shaun White.
+They became engaged in October 2024, but in September 2025, it was reported that they had ended their engagement and separated.

+On Dobrev's birthday in 2025, she had to evacuate her Los Angeles home due to a wildfire.
+Her home did not burn down, which made her feel survivor's guilt.